enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

 **reserved**
     To be used later.

 Generally the external parameters are the only ones that are modified or set, but the internal parameters can provide useful information and can sometimes be modified so I list them here as well.
 Some parameters are true/false or on/off boolean flags.
-Eventually, these may be parsed, but in the meantime, I use the common convention of 0 meaning false or off and 1 for true or on.
+Eventually, these may be parsed, but in the meantime, we use the common convention of 0 meaning false or off and 1 for true or on.

-This list includes parameters for current version as of February 2004 (the revision number v1\_0\_0).
+This list includes parameters for the Enzo 2.0 release.

 Stopping Parameters
 -------------------